Learning and Enrichment at Anchorage Public School (LEAPS)

 As a student moves to higher tiers of instruction the time and intensity of instruction increases.
 Parents receive communication from the classroom teacher if their child moves to a more intensive Tier of intervention.

-Progress Monitoring– Each student receiving interventions in one of the three tiers of instruction will be progress monitored using the district’s progress monitoring tool, AimsWeb.
-For students in Tier I this will take place 2 times per month.
-Students in Tier II and Tier III will be progress monitored weekly to determine the effectiveness of the intervention.
+Progress Monitoring– Each student receiving interventions in Tier II or Tier III of instruction will be progress monitored weekly using the district’s progress monitoring tool, AimsWeb, to determine the effectivness of the intervention.

 Student Teacher Assistance Team (STAT)

 The STAT Team is comprised of school administrators and classroom teachers representing each grade level team.
 The STAT team meets at least three times per year to review student data.
 This team analyzes classroom and Response to Intervention data to find appropriate interventions to help students increase their rate of learning.